40 Health Symptoms You Should Never Ignore

 According to Dr. Thomas Boyden, MD, from Spectrum Health Medical Group Cardiovascular Services, "If you disrupt the gum layer even a little bit, you're going to get bacteria in your bloodstream, which can go anywhere and trigger inflammation throughout the body."
 And inflammation is what causes damage to the blood vessels, including the ones that go to your heart.

-Recommendation: Inflamed gums are a sign of gum disease, which is caused by a bacteria buildup and can be prevented by regular flossing, brushing, and trips to the dentist every six months.
-If your gums are inflamed, it’s also important to keep tabs on your heart health, so visit your doctor regularly.
+The Remedy Rx: Inflamed gums are a sign of gum disease, which is caused by a bacteria buildup and can be prevented by regular flossing, brushing, and trips to the dentist every six months.
+If your gums are inflamed, it's also important to keep tabs on your heart health, so visit your doctor regularly.